 - Currently laws do not permit “legal” use of AD’s in a state other than where one lives and creates it.
 It is recommended if people live in 2 states or travel frequently to a different state(s) that AD’s are created for those states.
 Practically, an out-of-state AD will minimally be a part of the conversation if it is available.

-- It is best practice to have your AD’s uploaded into your local electronic health record in the health system you typically use and a state level Health Information Exchange, an example, MiHIN Statewide Registry.
+- It is best practice to have your AD’s uploaded into your local electronic health record in the health system you typically use and a state level Health Information Exchange, an example, MiHIN Statewide Registry or AD Vault.
 This allows your AD’s to be available beyond your local community and to other health systems.

 - Keep a copy with you when you travel to optimize their use.

 - Ensure your Patient Advocate(s) have the most recent copy of your AD(s).

 How will a Facilitator/Instructor continue to be updated with new information/materials?

 - CHS will remain a resource to all Facilitators and Instructors certified through CHS.
 New information/materials will be disseminated in the appropriate manner for the location where you perform your Facilitator role.